-- Obtain the Candidate Status Checklist from the teacher education coordinator for use in tracking requirements. - Provide documentation of seventy-five (75) contact hours with PreK-12 students in settings such as camp counseling, after-school programs, Sunday School, YMCA, etc. Use Level I Professional Related Service Requirement form. - Take ED-CC 100, Introduction to Education, as a freshman or sophomore with a minimum grade of "C." Students on academic probation are ineligible; transfer students will be advised. - Complete two field experiences, ED-CC 110 and ED-CC 120, with a minimum grade of "C" in each.
+- 1. Obtain the Candidate Status Checklist from the teacher education coordinator for use in tracking requirements. - Provide documentation of seventy-five (75) contact hours with PreK-12 students in settings such as camp counseling, after-school programs, Sunday School, YMCA, etc. Use Level I Professional Related Service Requirement form. - Take ED-CC 100, Introduction to Education, as a freshman or sophomore with a minimum grade of "C." Students on academic probation are ineligible; transfer students will be advised. - Complete two field experiences, ED-CC 110 and ED-CC 120, with a minimum grade of "C" in each.
 Field experiences consist of a minimum of thirty (30) contact hours each, taken concurrently with Intro to Education (in addition to the initial 75 contact hours). - 5.
-Complete and submit Level I Application to Educator Preparation Program. - 6.
-Complete thirty (30) semester credits of general education course work with a GPA of 2.75 or higher.
-Prerequisite courses (General Psychology, College Writing & Research and a Literature Writing Intensive Course, Speech, and Algebra or Survey of Contemporary Mathematics) must be completed with a minimum grade of "C." - 7.
-Meet ED-CC 100 requirements for Portfolio Project, scoring "Proficient" or higher.
+Complete and submit Level I Application to Educator Preparation Program. - Complete thirty (30) semester credits of general education course work with a GPA of 2.75 or higher.
+Prerequisite courses (General Psychology, English Composition I and English Composition II, Speech, and Algebra or Survey of Contemporary Mathematics) must be completed with a minimum grade of "C." - Meet ED-CC 100 requirements for Portfolio Project, scoring "Proficient" or higher.
 Present for Evaluation I. - 8.
-Provide results of the Strengths Quest Inventory, taken through the Student Development Office, with documentation of advisement/interpretation. - Passing scores on C-Base Exam, taken freshman or sophomore year.
-(235 English & 235 Math)

-- Recommend a minimum ACT score of 21 or SAT equivalent. - 11.
-Two essays written during ED-CC 100: "Why I Wish to Teach," and "My Worldview." - 12.
+Passing scores on C-Base Exam, taken freshman or sophomore year.
+(235 English & 235 Math) - 9.
+Recommend a minimum ACT score of 21 or SAT equivalent. - 10.
+Two essays written during ED-CC 100: "Why I Wish to Teach," and "My Worldview." - 11.
 Provide three references: pastoral, professional, and faculty.
-Use Level I Reference for Admission to Educator Preparation Program form. - 13.
-Provide documentation of negative TB test in past 12 months. - 14.
-Compliance with Central Christian College Community Expectations Covenant.
+Use Level I Reference for Admission to Educator Preparation Program form. - 12.
+Provide documentation of negative TB test in past 12 months. - 13.
+Compliance with Central Christian College Community Expectations Covenant. - 14.
+Declaration of Understanding